Yujie-Cui/WB-channels/README.md

 has SMT feature enabled.
 4. python 3.x, library e.g., matplotlib, numpy
 5. We tested on a private cloud server (**Intel(R) Xeon(R) CPU E5-2650 v4** ) and a public cloud server (**Amazon EC2 M4.large**).
+6. Some other microarchitectures exhibit different behavior (such as using MSHR to hold loaded data and pass it directly to the CPU, or using buffer to hold data to be written back).
+If you want to run on other processor models, you may need to make modifications.

 ======================================================================